toni08bit/EpsonProjector/README.md

 *Example*

     # This is not implemented yet.
+(No plans to do so yet)

 ### finder.py
 The finder.py script can be ran to scan for Epson Projectors with their WiFi enabled and dump their SSIDs into the *list.txt* file.
 You might need to modify the `name_regex` and `ssid_position` variables based on your configuration (**but please don't touch them if everything is working as expected**).